cowprotocol/cow-amm-trade-envy/README.md

 ### Notes

-- is it safe enough to assume the sender of the settlement is the solver or do I have to check that in the logs?
-(Settlement)
+- Since Dune doesn't ingest prices in real time we have backed off the highest block for 6h worth of blocks.
+If a higher block is specified for ingestion it will be set to the highest block minus 6h.
 - Keep an eye on: Point queries of helper calls to postgres could be much slower in production when the DB isnt on the same machine